HCL-TECH-SOFTWARE/sample-react-script-application/README.md

 The example uses the HCL DX 9.5 docker container but any DX instance can be used.

+## Caution

+Please do not set the `collapseWhitespace` to `false` in your webpack minify configuration.
+There is an issue with the importer expecting a carriage return at the end of the html document and if it is not present, it will place the <htmlwrapper> incorrectly, hiding the React component output.

 ## Setup

 1. If you want to install a local DX docker container to run against, see the instructions [here](./docker.md).